 - 40.6 × 36.8 cm (16 × 14 1/2 in.)

-- Through prior acquisition of Mr. and Mrs. Martin A. Ryerson; through prior bequest of George F. Porter; Mr. and Mrs. Frederick G. Wacker Jr., Endowment; through prior acquisitions of Friends of American Art and Charles H. and Mary F.S.
-Worcester; Robert McCormick Fund; restricted gift of Elizabeth Souder Louis
+- Through prior acquisition of Mr. and Mrs. Martin A. Ryerson; through prior bequest of George F. Porter; Mr. and Mrs. Frederick G. Wacker Jr. Endowment Fund; through prior acquisitions of Friends of American Art and Charles H. and Mary F.S.
+Worcester; Robert McCormick Fund; purchased with funds provided by Elizabeth Souder Louis